smatado/Swiper/README.md

 ## Features

-- Generic: The container can be used with any View and Data
+- **Generic**: The container can be used with any View and Data
-- Lazy: Only renders the visible cards for better performance and less memory usage
+- **Lazy**: Only renders the visible cards for better performance and less memory usage
-- Customization: Allows card customization with user action (ex: like/dislike overlay)
+- **Customization**: Allows card customization with user action (ex: like/dislike overlay)
-- Rollback support: Allows the user to rollback to the previous card.
+- **Rollback support**: Allows the user to rollback to the previous card.
-- Action buttons: You can provide custom buttons to call like/dislike/rollback actions.
+- **Action buttons**: You can provide custom buttons to call like/dislike/rollback actions.
 These buttons could be integrated to your cards or at the bottom of the cards.

 ## Installation